Chris Kaba: Home secretary orders review into armed policing

 Armed officers from other forces are being deployed as a contingency measure.

-The force said its own officers still make up the vast majority of armed police in the capital, but they were being supported from Saturday evening by a limited number of firearms officers from neighbouring forces.
+The force said its own officers still make up the vast majority of armed police in the capital, but they were being supported by a limited number of firearms officers from neighbouring forces.

-Ms Braverman said: "We depend on our brave firearms officers to protect us from the most dangerous and violent in society.
+Ms Braverman said people "depend on our brave firearms officers to protect us".

 "In the interest of public safety they have to make split-second decisions under extraordinary pressures."